 Activities per year

-FingerprintDive into the research topics of 'A qualitative exploration of mental health knowledge among pediatric nurses in the United Arab Emirates'.
+FingerprintDive into the research topics of 'A qualitative exploration of mental health knowledge among pediatric health professionals in the United Arab Emirates'.
 Together they form a unique fingerprint.

 - 1 Peer review responsibility, including review panel or committee